vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/comparisons.rst

 Matrix and score comparisons
 ############################

-Kai-C provides a central utility named ``fanc compare`` to compare Hi-C matrices and measures derived from them between two conditions, such as different cell types, treatments, etc.
+FAN-C provides a central utility named ``fanc compare`` to compare Hi-C matrices and measures derived from them between two conditions, such as different cell types, treatments, etc.